Large Language Models (LLM)

 Yes

-Very difficult questions, when other LLMs are powerless
+Very difficult problems when other LLMs fail

 GPT-4o 2024-08-06

-Above-average quality and speed
+High quality and speed overall

 No